nixworks/public/news/2007/03/1/README.md

 ##### Copenhagen
 ### [ Dozens of people are arrested in Copenhagen as the police evict squatters from The Youth House in the centre of the city. ](/news/2007/03/1/dozens-of-people-are-arrested-in-copenhagen-as-the-police-evict-squatters-from-the-youth-house-in-the-centre-of-the-city.md)
-_Context: Copenhagen, squatter, Ungdomshuset_
+_Context: Copenhagen, Ungdomshuset, squatter_

 ##### Government of Turkey
 ### [ The government of Turkey orders an investigation into claims that the Kurdish separatist leader Abdullah calan was poisoned. ](/news/2007/03/1/the-government-of-turkey-orders-an-investigation-into-claims-that-the-kurdish-separatist-leader-abdullah-ocalan-was-poisoned.md)
-_Context: poison, government of Turkey, Kurdish, Abdullah calan_
+_Context: Abdullah calan, Kurdish, government of Turkey, poison_

 ##### Tornado
 ### [ A tornado strikes southern Missouri killing a seven-year-old girl.
 Tornadoes in Alabama kill at least ten people including eight students at Enterprise High School.
 In Georgia, at least nine people die in storms.
 It is part of a larger tornado outbreak. ](/news/2007/03/1/a-tornado-strikes-southern-missouri-killing-a-seven-year-old-girl-tornadoes-in-alabama-kill-at-least-ten-people-including-eight-students-a.md)